sanderfrenken/battledom-site/content/presskit/index.md

 ## About me

-I am a game developer when I don't work my daytime job as an iOS engineer at a bank in the Netherlands.
+I am a part-time game developer when I don't work my other job as an iOS engineer at a bank in the Netherlands.

-Most important, what also keeps me busy is trying to entertain my 2 little ones Oliver and Elisa and spending time with my lovely wife, Fabienne.
+Most important, what also keeps me busy is trying to entertain my two little ones: Oliver and Elisa.
+And spending time with my lovely wife, Fabienne.

 You can find me more about me and my drives [here on my personal blog space](https://sanderfrenken.github.io/dev-blog).